Trust Me, I'm Wrong: LLMs Hallucinate with Certainty Despite Knowing the Answer: Dataset Creation

 \section{Dataset Creation}

 To create the dataset, we first split the examples into knowledge-based examples, following a method similar to \citet{simhi2024distinguishing}.
+See illustration in Figure \ref{fig:distinguishin_figure}.

 Specifically, we performed one greedy generation and five generations with a temperature of $0.5$.
 We used a 3-shot in-context learning scenario, generating a maximum of 5 tokens, and considered a generation correct only if it exactly matched the factually correct answer.

 We also adopted the basic dataset curation process described in \citet{simhi2024distinguishing}, but with two key modifications: we started with 70K examples instead of 30K, and we generated 10 tokens instead of 5.
 Each example in the dataset begins with \texttt{question:} and ends with \texttt{answer:}.